-The Project will be undertaken in parallel with a similar project, namely the Samarkand I solar PV and BESS Project.
-Both Projects will be delivered by the Developer, under matching agreements with the Ministry of Energy of Uzbekistan.
+The Project will be undertaken in parallel with a similar project, namely the Samarkand II Solar PV and BESS Project.
+Both Projects will be delivered by the Developer, under comparable agreements with the Ministry of Energy of Uzbekistan.

-The Samarkand I Project includes a relatively limited interconnection scope which terminates in Samarkand Region.
+The Samarkand II Project includes a relatively large-scale interconnection scope which extends between Samarkand Region and Tashkent Region.
 The two projects also differ in their financing arrangements and associated E&S performance standards.
-On this basis, a standalone ESIA has been commissioned for the Samarkand I solar PV and BESS project.
+On this basis, a standalone ESIA has been commissioned for the Samarkand II solar PV and BESS project.